OdoJoe/hangman-game/README.md

 # Data Model
+The game organises data as follows:
+1. Python list of possible words
+2. Python list of the hangman image
+3. Constants are held at a global level
+4. All data is passed between functions in-parameters
+5. State is maintained by parameters passed between functions

 # Testing
 The code was manually tested using the following:
-* ran code through PEP 8 online with a positive result and no errors
+* Ran code through PEP 8 online with a positive result and no errors
 * Family and friends played the game a number of times and no bugs were discovered
 * Tested in the local terminal and the Heroku terminal

 # Bugs
-* No bugs were discovered during testing
+* Case sensitivity of user input issue discovered.
+I fixed this by using .upper() string function.

 # Validator Testing
 * PEP8 no errors returned from the PEP8online.com validator